Bob Momsen: Professional football

 Both Momsen brothers went on to play in the National Football League (NFL).
 Bob was drafted by the Detroit Lions with the 80th pick in the 1951 NFL draft and played for the Lions during the 1951 NFL season.
 He also played for the San Francisco 49ers in the 1952 NFL season.

-Later years
+Later life

 After retiring as a professional football player, Momsen coached football at Northland College in Ashland, Wisconsin, before returning to Toledo in 1956.
 He coached high school football for 25 years at Libbey, Waite, and Macomber High Schools in Toledo.
 He was inducted into the Ohio State Athletics Hall of Fame in 2005.
 Momsen died in Toledo in 2010 at age 80.